Stalham railway station

-Stalham railway station was a station in North Norfolk serving the settlement of Stalham.
+Stalham railway station was a railway station that served the market town of Stalham in Norfolk, England.
 It was on the line between Melton Constable and Great Yarmouth.
 It is now closed, having been shut in 1959 when the line was closed.
 The station lay derelict and unused for many years after closure.
 However the station buildings were dismantled and rebuilt at the new Holt station on the North Norfolk Railway.